Force India VJM04

 The Force India VJM04 is a Formula One racing car developed by Force India for the 2011 Formula One season, the fourth car the team has made since entering the sport in 2008.
 The car was driven by long-time Force India driver Adrian Sutil and 2010 Deutsche Tourenwagen Masters champion Paul di Resta.
 The car was launched online on 8 February 2011.
+The car took the team into 6th in the Constructors' Championship with 69 points by the end of the season.